ksepehri/mikkeller-2021/index.md

-# The Great Mikkeller Advent Calendar Mikkeller Advent 2021
+# The Great Mikkeller Advent Calendar 2021

 1. Sally Citra - I thought it said “Salty Citra” and was confused that it wasn’t sour.
 It was good, nice flavor.
 K 6/10.
 R 4/10